MTR: Octopus cards

 The Octopus card is a reusable contactless stored value smart card for making electronic payments in online or offline systems in Hong Kong developed by Australian company ERG Group.

 Launched in September 1997 to collect fares for the territory's mass transit system, the Octopus card system became the world's second contactless smart card system, after the Korean Upass, and has since grown into a widely used payment system for all public transport in Hong Kong.
 Octopus's success has led to the development of the Navigo card in Paris, the Oyster card in London, the Opal card in New South Wales, NETS FlashPay, EZ-Link in Singapore, and other similar systems.

 The Octopus card has also evolved for use as payment in many retail shops in Hong Kong, including convenience stores, supermarkets, and fast-food restaurants.
 Other common Octopus payment applications include parking meters, car parks, petrol stations, vending machines, fee payment at public libraries and swimming pools, and more.
 The cards are also used for non-payment purposes, such as school attendance and access control for office buildings and housing estates.

 Tourist pass

 The Tourist Day Pass gives tourists unlimited MTR rides (with the exception of MTR Bus routes, the First Class section of the East Rail line, the Airport Express, as well as journeys to and from Lo Wu, Lok Ma Chau and Racecourse stations) for 24 hours from the point of first entry.
 Each pass costs HK$65 and is available at all the MTR Customer Service Centres.
 Tourist Day Pass must be used within 30 days upon the day of issue.
 The Airport Express Tourist Octopus Cards are also available.
-Cardholders may enjoy three days of unlimited rides on the MTR (except Airport Express, East Rail line First Class, and journeys involving Lo Wu and Lok Ma Chau stations) refundable deposit of HK$50 and choice of either a single (HK$220) or round trip (HK$300) on the Airport Express.
+Cardholders may enjoy three days of unlimited rides on the MTR (except Airport Express, East Rail line First Class, and journeys involving Lo Wu and Lok Ma Chau stations) for a refundable deposit of HK$50 and choice of either a single (HK$220) or round trip (HK$300) on the Airport Express.